Skip to content

 What happens to retirement accounts in a Pennsylvania divorce?

 Retirement accounts earned during the marriage are marital property subject to equitable distribution.
-Division typically requires a Qualified Domestic Relations Order (QDRO) for ERISA-governed plans (most 401(k)s and pensions) or a Domestic Relations Order for IRAs.
+A Qualified Domestic Relations Order (QDRO) is required to divide ERISA-governed plans (most 401(k)s and private pensions).
 The QDRO must be drafted, approved by the plan administrator, and entered by the court.
+IRAs are not divided by a QDRO or any domestic relations order.
+An IRA is divided tax-free as a "transfer incident to divorce" under IRC § 408(d)(6), accomplished through the divorce decree or marital settlement agreement and the IRA custodian's transfer process.

 Can my spouse stop me from getting a divorce?